 The next section, titled Issues and Analysis, addresses the ten key topics which have been identified as priorities for Australia’s presidency of the G20.
 Informed commentary is provided by a range of Australian and international experts including from trade and industry (Austrade, the Australian Industry Group and Grant Thornton), think tanks (Chatham House, CIGI and the Lowy Institute), academia (Australian National University and Griffith University) and the non-profit sector (Transparency International).

 A section called Business Voices includes interviews with Minister for Trade and Investment the Hon Andrew Robb MP and the head of the B20, Richard Goyder, as well as a focus on global health and on agribusiness.

 The following chapter, International Voices, offers analysis of the G20’s current priorities and the prospects for Australia’s presidency from the point of view of each G20 member.

 Finally, in Future of the G20, experts offer their opinions on the evolution of the G20 as an emerging institution of global governance.
 Pieces by World Bank Managing Directors Sri Mulyani Indrawati and Bertrand Badré and leading experts John Kirton, Ramesh Thakur, He Weiwen and Simon Tay each illuminate different issues for the future of the G20.

-You can view the full publication online at http://issuu.com/faircountmedia/docs/g20/1 or, if you would like a free hard copy, please contact email@example.com or 02 6282 2133.
+If you would like a free hard copy, please contact 02 6282 2133.
 Bulk orders for organisations are welcome.